 All WHA teachers are NWU faculty.
 Here are more resources to help you conduct your WHA courses.

 Activate Your Office 365 Account

 All Wesleyan Honors Academy instructors are issued a username and password for your Office 365 (Outlook) account.
-Using this system to access information, you can send and receive emails from your NWU Outlook email account, utilize online resources including library databases, CANVAS and find out information about Nebraska Wesleyan events and programs.
-(See Self-Service to check rosters and post grades.)
+Using this system to access information, you can send and receive emails from your NWU Outlook email account; utilize online resources including library databases, CANVAS and Self-Service; and find out information about Nebraska Wesleyan events and programs.

 - Checking rosters

 Instructors are highly encouraged to monitor and periodically check their course rosters to ensure their class enrollment is up to date.

 - Login using your NWU Office 365 username and password.